Demographics of Algeria: Ethnic groups

 The Arab population of Algeria is a result of the inflow of sedentary and nomadic Arab tribes from Arabia since the Muslim conquest of the Maghreb in the 7th century with a major wave in the 11th century.
-The majority of Algerians identify with an Arab-based identity due to the 20th century Arab nationalism.
+The majority of Algerians identify with an Arab-based culture.
 The ethnic Berbers are divided into many groups with varying languages.
 The largest of these are the Kabyles, who live in the Kabylia region east of Algiers, the Chaoui of North-East Algeria, the Tuaregs in the southern desert and the Shenwa people of North Algeria.

 During the colonial period, there was a large (15% in 1960) European population who became known as Pied-Noirs.
 They were primarily of French, Spanish and Italian origin.
 Almost all of this population left during the war of independence or immediately after its end.